KilliKrate/Software-Documentation-G6/docs/software requirements specification.md

 **Basic path**:
 1. The user right-clicks on the quiz, this will pop up a new menu near the mouse.
 On the new menu the user right-clicks on “Revisiona” to review a quiz’s results.
-2. The program opens a review panel where the user can easily access the result of every quiz participant by left-clicking on his username.
+2. The program displays a review panel where the user can easily access the result of every quiz participant by left-clicking on his username.

 **Alternate path**:
 1. If no user participated there will be no list displayed.